edlins/libPCA9685/README.md

         all registers using I2C combined transactions.

-        The example application computes 16 new PWM values, writes the 16 PWM values, reads back the 16 PWM values, and compares the written values to the read values.
+        The example application computes 16 new PWM values, writes the 16 PWM values, optionally reads back the 16 PWM values, and optionally compares the written values to the read values.
         All of this happens in a single 16-channel "refresh".
-        On my B+ (unloaded) the application completes about 725 refreshes per second.
+        On my B+ (unloaded) the application completes about 1430 refreshes per second without validation or 730 with validation.

         Copyright (c) 2016 Scott Edlin
         edlins ta yahoo tod com